 > While applying grout, don’t spread too much at once.
 This ensures that the grout doesn’t harden before you can work it into the joints.
 Ideally, work in small 3x3 areas at a time.

-> Don’t scrub your tiles right after the application of grout.
+> Don’t scrub your tiles right after grout is applied.
 Let the grout dry before you can remove the excess grout.

 > Don’t use too much water for cleaning off the grout.
 Instead, use a damp cloth or a sponge.
 You may notice some grout haze after the application.
 This can easily be cleaned with a muslin cloth.